Tjglynn45/Kings_County_Housing_Linear_Regression/README.md

 # Conclusion
 I repeated multiple linear regression models to get the best possible model for prediction using KBest and RFECV.
-The RFECV model gives me a RMSE under 194,521 and the R Square value of 91
+The RFECV model gives me a RMSE under 194,521 and the R Square value of 91.
+I would look forward to trying to get an even lower RMSE model with a more accurate prediction.

-RFECV gives me a

 My github folder includes the CSVs for the Kings County Housing Data, Kings County Holdout Data.